galaxyproject/admin-training/sessions/14-ansible/ex2-galaxy-ansible.md

 ```console
 ansible-playbook -i inventory playbook.yml
 ```
 After it finished, we'll need to restart Galaxy.
-The playbook configured Supervisor to manage Galaxy so we'll restart it as follows:
+The playbook configured Supervisor to manage Galaxy so we'll restart Galaxy as follows:
 ```
 $ sudo supervisorctl
 supervisor> restart gx:
 ```

+This will restart the job handlers and the Galaxy uWSGI server.

 ## So, what did we learn?

 Hopefully, you now understand:
-* How Ansible combines roles with a playbook
+* How Ansible combines roles with a playbook;
-* Where to go to get more roles to add to a playbook
+* Where to go to get more roles to add to a playbook;
 * How to install Galaxy on a machine using Ansible.

 ## Further reading